BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/AuxiliaryTools/StatsGenerator.md

   + **Mu** This is the average value of the lognormal grain size distribution.
   + **Sigma** This is the standard deviation of the lognormal grain size distribution.
   + **Sigma Cut Off Value** This allows the user to truncate the distribution to remove very large grains.
   + **Bin Step Size**  This is the size of bin to use in segregating the grains into size classes for correlating other statistics to grain size.
-Note that the Bins to be Created valueis displayed in the bottom left corner.
+Note that the Bins to be Created value is displayed in the bottom left corner.
   + **Preset Statistic Models** This allows the user to select a _morphological-type_ of microstructure to populate the default data.
     - Default: This populates the statistic tabs with generic random data that may not create a _buildable_ microstructure.
 This option should only be used if the user is going to enter the values on all the  statistics tabs themselves.
     - Equiaxed: this populates the statistic tabs with data that is  designed to generate a random equiaxed microstructure.